nighthawkcoders/nighthawk_csa/_posts/2022-05-16-Final-Project1.md

 *  Review Ticket required

 ###  Final Project Development Week 1 Schedule
-Class will start as a study hall.
-As an exception, Study Hall allows for other classroom work.
 * M May 16 - Expectations Speech, PBL Code Code Code
 * Tu May 17 - Tech Talk, PBL Code Code Code
 * W May 18 - Sponsor review, PBL Code Code Code